Ultimately you… but I can also guide your practice and steer you along your path of discovery

 I am Gill Johnson.
 I teach MBCT/MBSR mindfulness in Surrey.
 I came to formal mindfulness after an injury and having to meet the challenges of pain and adapting to a different way of living.
 As one of my course graduates remarked, I “walk the talk“.

-More formally, I am an Oxford Mindfulness Centre Teaching Partner; I have a masters’ in mindfulness-based approaches from Bangor University and I adhere to the Good Practice Guidance of BAMBA (British Association of Mindfulness-Based Approaches: previously, the UK Network of Mindfulness-Based Teacher Trainers).
-Recognition as an Oxford Mindfulness Centre Teaching Partner means that I have met all their partnership criteria listed here and made a commitment to contribute to mindfulness research and continuous evaluation of my teaching skills and impact.
+More formally, I am an Oxford Mindfulness Centre Teacher; I have a masters’ in mindfulness-based approaches from Bangor University and I adhere to the Good Practice Guidance of BAMBA (British Association of Mindfulness-Based Approaches: previously, the UK Network of Mindfulness-Based Teacher Trainers).
+Recognition as an Oxford Mindfulness Centre Teacher means that I have made a commitment to contribute to mindfulness research and continuous evaluation of my teaching skills and impact.
 More significantly, I’m human!

 If you are looking for a Mindfulness Teacher, please do check their credentials!
 Ideally they will adhere to the Good Practice Guidelines, be in active supervision, have an on-going personal practice and engage in regular retreats and ‘professional development training’.
 You may also find this article for the Oxford Mindfulness Centre by Rebecca Crane useful: How do I know if someone teaching a mindfulness course is appropriately trained?